EU Licensed4.8/5

 Contraindications

-• Untreated fungal, viral, or bacterial respiratory infections
+• Untreated fungal, bacterial, or viral respiratory infections

 Frequently Asked Questions

-Why is it important to rinse my mouth after using Pulmicort?
+Why do I need to rinse my mouth after using Pulmicort?

 Medically Reviewed